Texas vs. Kansas NCAA Football Odds, Plays and Insights | November 13, 2021

 Over/Under Insights

+- Texas and its opponents have combined to put up more than 60.5 points in three of nine games this season.

-- Texas has combined with its opponents to score more than 60.5 points in three of nine games this season.
+- Kansas has combined with its opponents to score more than 60.5 points in three of eight games this season.

-- The two teams combine to average 50.9 points per game, 9.6 less than the total in this contest.
+- The combined points per game average of the two teams, 50.9, is 9.6 points fewer than Saturday's over/under.

-- The 72.6 points per game these two squads have allowed to opponents this season are 12.1 more than the 60.5 total in this contest.
+- These two squads surrender a combined 72.6 points per game, 12.1 more than this contest's over/under.

-- The average total in Longhorns games this season is 60.2, 0.3 points fewer than Saturday's total of 60.5 .
+- The Longhorns and their opponents score an average of 60.2 points per game, 0.3 fewer than Saturday's total.

 Texas Stats and Trends

-- In Texas' nine games this season, it has four wins against the spread.
+- Texas has played nine games, with four wins against the spread.

-- Texas' games this year have hit the over on four of nine set point totals (44.4%).
+- Texas' games this year have gone over the total in four out of nine opportunities (44.4%).

-- When Texas scores more than 42.8 points, it is 2-1 against the spread and 2-1 overall.
+- Texas is 2-1 against the spread and 2-1 overall in games when it scores more than 42.8 points.

-- In games that Texas totals over 482.2 yards, the team is 2-1 against the spread and 2-1 overall.
+- When Texas picks up more than 482.2 yards, the team is 2-1 against the spread and 2-1 overall.

 - The Longhorns have turned the ball over four more times (12 total) than the Jayhawks have forced a turnover (8) this season.